** PLEASE NOTE – CRUISE CANCELLED! **

 - Optionally trailer hitch lock/bike chain

-Cost – allow for one or two nights marina fee (typically £15 – £20), plus spending money.
+Cost – allow for one or two nights marina fee (typically £15 – £20 per boat per night), plus spending money.
 No parking fees, launch fees or cruise fees.

 Dave Barker – [email protected] (note: e-mail address different from that listed in winter edition of Wayfarer News)